torvalds/linux/Documentation/admin-guide/cgroup-v1/hugetlb.rst

 subsequent uses of this reserved or faulted memory is done without charging.

 Shared HugeTLB memory is only uncharged when it is unreserved or deallocated.
-This is usually when the HugeTLB file is deleted, and not when the task that caused the reservation or fault has exited.
+This is usually when the HugeTLB file is deleted, and analt when the task that caused the reservation or fault has exited.